uhasker/getting-things-done-in-next-js/src/chapter1/05-functions.md

 }
 ```

 Function definitions begin with the `function` keyword followed by the function name (in this case `printGreeting`).
-We will cover the meaning of the regular braces in a second, but the curly braces contain the *body* of the function.
+We will cover the meaning of the parentheses in a second, but the curly braces contain the *body* of the function.
 These are all the statements that will be executed when the function is called.
 In this case we have one statement, which will simply print `Hello world!` to the console.

-You can call the `printGreeting` function by writing `printGreeting()`:
+You can call / invoke the `printGreeting` function by writing `printGreeting()`:

 ```javascript
 printGreeting(); // Hello world!